-The William H. Fitzpatrick Institute of Public Affairs and Leadership at Canisius College remains true to William Fitzpatrick's guiding belief that political leaders can be trained for the profession of politics.
+The William H. Fitzpatrick Institute of Public Affairs and Leadership at Canisius University remains true to William Fitzpatrick's guiding belief that political leaders can be trained for the profession of politics.
 The highly acclaimed Fitzpatrick Lecture Series continues within the context of an academic institute at Canisius that sponsors additional academic initiatives to enrich the learning environment and opportunities for its students.

 Besides the lecture series, The Fitzpatrick Institute sponsors and facilitates other public affairs and leadership programming, such as more focused lectures, workshops and symposia, with the intention of bringing Canisius students into close contact with ideas and people who are contributing to American political life.